Information for Faculty

 In regards to access to higher education for students with disabilities, the intent of both pieces of impactful legislation, the American's with Disabilities Act (ADA) and the Rehabilitation Act of 1973, is to provide a level playing field.
 Accommodations are to ensure access, not necessarily success, and are therefore not intended to qualitatively change the nature of the academic course or program.

 In order to be eligible to receive accommodations at the University, students must present appropriate documentation of a disability and need for accommodations.
 Appropriate documentation includes assessment results from a psychologist, psychiatrist, diagnostician, neurologist, or other medical doctor (for a physical disability or chronic medical condition).
 Because of the nature of the differences between secondary and higher education, documents created through an ARD or 504 meeting are not acceptable.

-A student who has registered with SDS (i.e. has provided appropriate documentation of disability) may request letters outlining appropriate accommodations for each eligible course.
-These letters indicate accommodations that are recommended by SDS professional staff.
+A student who has registered with CAAT (i.e. has provided appropriate documentation of disability) may request letters outlining appropriate accommodations for each eligible course.
+These letters indicate accommodations that are recommended by CAAT professional staff.
 However, as the faculty member responsible for the academic content of the course, it is your responsibility, with consultation, to determine if the accommodations are reasonable.
-If you have concerns, please express those to SDS staff.
+If you have concerns, please express those to CAAT staff.